-However, it can sometimes be tricky to hit our daily grams of protein when eating plant-based recipes.
+However, it can sometimes be tricky to hit our daily grams of protein when eating plant-based protein recipes.

 MY FAVORITE MARINATED LENTIL SALAD RECIPE

-If I want a lentil recipe that’s worthy enough to stand alone next to delicious Oven-Roasted Chicken or Greek Quinoa Salad, then this is the recipe I pick every time.
+If I want a lentil salad recipe that’s worthy enough to stand alone next to delicious Oven-Roasted Chicken or Greek Quinoa Salad, then this is the recipe I pick every time.
 My favorite lentil salad is:

-Do not use red lentils for salad, though, since they basically disintegrate and get mushy when they’re cooked.
+Do not use red lentils for salad, since they basically disintegrate and get mushy when they’re cooked.
 (They’re PERFECT in my Red Lentil Soup Recipe!)

 HOW TO MAKE THE BEST LENTILS FOR SALAD